vy-deps/cmake-shader-compiler/README.md

 CMake stuff to generate glsl/hlsl object files for shaders and embed them into shaders.cpp/hpp files.

+**Not ready for production**, but you can fork it and have fun tuning it for your purposes!

 ## Requirements

 Scripts require [nodejs](https://nodejs.org/en/download/) and [vulkan sdk](https://vulkan.lunarg.com/) to be installed.